9 Best Whale Watching Tours in Reykjavik

 During this tour you will depart from the coast of Reykjavik to go whale watching in the open sea.
 Once at the whale watching site your guide will explain everything you need to know about the whales and the different species you will see during the tour.

-After you have finished your whale watching tour, it is time to continue to your next experience of this interesting excursion, making a visit to one of the best waterfalls in Iceland, the Gullfoss waterfall, and the great Geysir.
+After you have finished your whale watching tour, it is time to continue to your next experience of this interesting tour, making a visit to one of the best waterfalls in Iceland, the Gullfoss waterfall, and the great Geysir.

 Details of interest